ONE CROWDED HOUR

 “Hah!”
 You can imagine John and Anne giving each other high-fives at their in-your-face cattiness.
 They sure showed those jerk neighbors, who thought they were so cool that they could stop John and Anne from trespassing.
 Their snickers and winks lasted for one crowded hour of glorious fun.

 Maybe the neighbors really did need to weed.
 It’s hard to say.
-For certain, Matt Milcic did go some landscaping in response to the fence.
-Still, after he had, and after he asked John to remove the sign, John said he might.
-But he petulantly did not.
+For certain, Matt Milcic did do some landscaping in response to the fence.
+After he had done so, and after he asked John to remove the sign, John said he might.
+But petulantly, he did not.

 The Esteses’ conduct was brazen enough that the trial court granted the Milcics summary judgment.
 But then, the battle continued over damages.
 By the time the court was done, the Esteses’ cruel prank had cost them north of $10,000.00.
 Not near what the Milcics wanted, the award nevertheless undoubtedly deterred the juvenile conduct.